f-droid/fdroid-website/_docs/Build_Server_Setup.md

 ### advanced nested KVM Setup:

-This section is not relevant for using FDroid in a normal setup.
+This section is not relevant for using F-Droid in a normal setup.
 If you want to run _fdroid_ with _--server_ flag inside a KVM, this chaper will help you getting started.

 Consider following basic nesting setup:

     bare metal host (l0)
-    \- FDroid VM (l1)
+    \- F-Droid VM (l1)
-       \- FDroid builder VM (l2)
+       \- F-Droid builder VM (l2)

 The steps above describe how to setup (l1) and _makebuildserver_ sets up (l2).